 Importantly, school security measures should complement — not replace — threat assessment and mental health support programs.
 Research consistently shows that the most effective school safety strategies include both environmental and social components: a welcoming school climate, strong student-teacher relationships, accessible mental health services, and clear reporting mechanisms for students who witness concerning behavior in their peers.

-Workplace Active Shooter Preparedness
+Active Shooter Preparedness for the Workplace

 Workplace active shooter preparedness is increasingly considered part of standard occupational health and safety planning.
 OSHA, DHS, and the FBI all provide guidance specifically tailored to workplace environments.
 The key elements of a workplace active shooter preparedness program include: a written emergency action plan that specifically addresses active shooter scenarios; regular employee training that includes both awareness education and practical exercises; establishment of a threat assessment team that includes HR, security, legal, and management representatives; clear reporting channels for employees to report concerning behavior confidentially; and coordination with local law enforcement to review the emergency action plan and conduct practice exercises.